Autumnal Moonlight Viewing

-The traditional Japanese calendar and the modern one used by countries around the world today are off by about a month.
-Thus chushu no meigetsu usually falls on September 12.
-The full moon, though, will actually appear on September 14; it's not unusual for chushu no meigetsu to be a day or two off from the day of the full moon.
+The traditional Japanese calendar and the modern one are off by about a month.
+Thus chushu no meigetsu usually falls somewhere around September and the date differs every year.
+It's also common for chushu no meigetsu to be a day or two off from the actual day of the full moon.

-The practice of celebrating the full moon came from China during the Heian period (794-1185).
-Records show that chushu no meigetsu was marked with poetry and music by court aristocrats as early as 909.
+Records show that chushu no meigetsu was celebrated with poetry and music by court aristocrats as early as 909.